esqLABS/esqlabsR/README.md

 <!-- badges: end -->

-The `esqlabsR` package facilitates and standardizes the modeling and simulation of physiologically based pharmacokinetic (PBPK) and quantitative structure-property relationship (QSP) models implemented in the [Open Systems Pharmacology Software](https://www.open-systems-pharmacology.org/).
+The `esqlabsR` package facilitates and standardizes the modeling and simulation of physiologically based kinetic (PBK) and quantitative systems pharmacology/toxicology (QSP/T) models implemented in the [Open Systems Pharmacology Software](https://www.open-systems-pharmacology.org/).

-The esqlabsR package is designed for PBPK modelers using the OSPS suite.
+The esqlabsR package is designed for PBK modelers using the OSPS suite.
-By using the esqlabsR package, you can streamline your modeling and simulation workflow and ensure standardized and reproducible practices.
+By using the esqlabsR package, you can streamline your modeling and simulation (M&S) workflow and ensure standardized and reproducible practices.

 The package provides functions to: